meitham/vim-spacemacs/README.md

 # vim-spacemacs

 For those days when emacs lets you down and you have to drop back to vim.
-This plugin attempts to bring as spacemacs keybinding back into vim.
+This plugin attempts to bring spacemacs keybinding back into vim.

 ## Installation